-You now have full access to the inside of the system.
+You can now access the inside of the system.

-To access the inside of a 3220 or 4220:
+To access the inside of a ReadyNAS 3220 or 4220:

 1. If your system is mounted in a rack, grasp the two handles on either side and pull the system straight out until it locks.